 As laborious as the procedure is, it is only temporary, and the final outcome will make you proud.

 What is loose leash dog walking?

-Loose leash walking entails your dog strolling alongside you without pulling on the leash at any point throughout your walk.
+Loose leash dog training and walking entails your dog strolling alongside you without pulling on the leash at any point throughout your walk.
 Many owners want their dogs to know how to walk on a leash right out of the box, but this is not always the case.

 There are several cues tempting them in various directions, such as dogs, noises, people, and so on.
 Loose leash training not only makes walks more fun, but it also acts as a foundation for developing many necessary abilities and habits.

 How long does it take to loose leash train a dog?